Apps Built From Open Data Hub Datasets

 Hotel description and availability with options for booking are additional services offered by the site.

 South Tyrol Guide, the official smartphone app for exploring and experiencing South Tyrol, available for both Android and iPhone mobile devices.
 This app offers all the functionalities of the above-mentioned web site, plus the ability to locate events, points of interest and the like near your current position.

-https://map.clean-roads.eu/ One of the CLEAN-ROADS project outcomes, this web site shows real-time data of the meteorological stations that are situated along public streets.
+- https://map.clean-roads.eu/ This web page was one of the CLEAN-ROADS project outcomes, which presented real-time data of the meteorological stations that situated along public streets.

 All the projects listed in this section have been built during various hackathons and must be considered as Experimental.

 Projects developed during the Summer Lido Hackathon 2018

 - https://hackathon.bz.it/project/south-tyrol-crime-scene-stcs- is an interactive thriller combining traditional storytelling and augmented reality.

 - https://hackathon.bz.it/project/sama—smart-application-medical-appointment is a prototype for the booking of appointments in the South Tyrolean hospitals.

 - https://hackathon.bz.it/project/ifc-converter-and-aivrtour is on the one side a converter of 3D reality data formats (form ifc to dae/obj), while on the other side it applies AI to virtual reality for museums, real estates, and on tourism.

 - https://hackathon.bz.it/project/travel-win is an app for South Tyrol tourists that can collect points to receive gifts.